-38.4 Example 4 - Sequential Processing
+5.36.4 Example 4 - Sequential Processing

 '''

-$ foreach study/dwi/ : mrconvert IN study/dwi/PRE.nii "&&" rm IN
+$ for_each study/dwi/ : mrconvert IN study/dwi/PRE.nii "&&" rm IN

 '''

-As shown the && operator must be escaped with quotes to prevent the shell from interpreting it.
-Bash operator characters can also be escaped with the "" character, for example to pipe an image between two MRtrix commands (assuming the data set directory layout from example 1):
+The && operator here must be escaped with quotes in order to prevent the shell from interpreting it.
+Bash operator characters can also be escaped with the "" character; for example, to pipe an image between two MRtrix commands (assuming the data set directory layout from example 1):

-38.5 Example 5 - Parallel Processing
+5.36.5 Example 5 - Parallel Processing

-To run multiple jobs at once, add the -N option before the colon, where N is the number of concurrent jobs required.
+To run multiple jobs at once, use the standard MRtrix3 command-line option -nthreads N, where N is the number of concurrent jobs required.
 For example:

 '''

-$ foreach -8 study/ : dwidenoise IN/dwi.mif IN/dwi_denoised.mif
+$ for_each study/ -nthreads 8 : dwidenoise IN/dwi.mif IN/dwi_denoised.mif

 '''